Skip to content

 ts

-import { parse, object, parseString, parseNumber } from 'pure-parse'
+import { object, parseString, parseNumber } from 'pure-parse'

 type User = {